dotnet/csharplang/proposals/record-structs.md

 For a member that has a value type, we will convert its value to a string representation using the most efficient method available to the target platform.
 At present that means calling `ToString` before passing to `StringBuilder.Append`.

+If the record's printable members do not include a readable property with a non-`readonly` `get` accessor, then the synthesized `PrintMembers` is `readonly`.
+There is no requirement for the record's fields to be `readonly` for the `PrintMembers` method to be `readonly`.

 The `PrintMembers` method can be declared explicitly.
 It is an error if the explicit declaration does not match the expected signature or accessibility.